 The process for selecting a high school for your child can be overwhelming at times.
 There is so much information and each high school operates differently.
 To help you understand our process a little better, here are some answers to frequently asked questions.

-Q: When should I apply for my son or daughter for the incoming 9th grade?
+Q: When should I apply for the incoming 9th grade?

 Q: Is there an application fee?

 A: No, we do not charge an application fee.

 Q: How many students apply every year?

 A: Annually, we receive more than 400 applications, for a typical class size of 275.

 Q: Does my family need to have an alumni relation to be accepted?

 A: No. We offer admittance to all students who meet our admission criteria.

 A: There are three main criteria we focus on when considering to admit a student: academic potential, overall good-standing behavior, and if the family has a faith within their family.

 A: We currently have 1,070 total students in grades 9-12.
 Each grade has approximately 250-330 students.